EvgenyKashin/signate_segmentation/README.md

 Notebook with [EDA](https://github.com/EvgenyKashin/signate_segmentation/blob/master/EDA.ipynb).

 ## Model
-I'm tried Unet with different pretrained backbones.
-For validation, train dataset was splitted on 7 folds statified by route category and time of day.
+I used Unet with different pretrained backbones.
+Train dataset was splitted on 7 folds statified by route category and time of day for validation.
 Notebook with model's [errors analysis](https://github.com/EvgenyKashin/signate_segmentation/blob/master/Error_analysis.ipynb).

 ## Methods
 - Train on crops (256px, 512px, 768px); predict on full, predict on crops, predict on crops with intersection.